 It’s a good idea to have your IT and telecom solution provider in the office with you on Day One to help staff with any questions or network connectivity issues.
 After all stages of the move are completed, you’ll want to do a walkthrough with your IT provider and check the following:

 Moving to a new office is a significant undertaking, and your team deserves a large pat on the back for their patience and cooperation, so make sure you pop the champagne and celebrate the hard work.
+By taking the time to plan your move properly, you’ve set your business up for success in its new home, reducing downtime and maximizing productivity.

-If you’ve read this far, it may now be time to think, “Why isn’t my current MSP helping set our team up for success for this move?”.
+If you’ve read this far, it may now be time to think, “Why isn’t my current MSP helping set our team up for success for this move?”
 If your IT service provider isn’t helping your team do the best work of their careers, then it may be time to consider transitioning to a new MSP.
-Here at Ripple, we’re not IT support, we’re people support.
-Sure, features and functionalities are important, but we’re more interested in what you want to achieve.
-Give us a shout to chat about how we can help you outsource IT support with confidence.

 We’ve done this part for you!
 Download our printable IT office relocation checklist to ensure a successful and safe move.
+Our comprehensive new office checklist covers everything from initial planning to post-move evaluation, giving you confidence that nothing will be overlooked.

 Create a comprehensive backup of all critical data.
 Ideally, store backups offsite in a secure location, like a cloud storage service.
 Establish a clear policy for wiping data from any equipment disposed of or returned to lease companies.
 This prevents unauthorized access to sensitive company information.